BeamMW/Beam-Mirror-Wallet/README.md

 		"mirror_port": 8080                 // public host port
 		"wallet_api_addr": "127.0.0.1",     // Wallet API address
 		"wallet_api_port": 10000,           // Wallet API port
-		"use_tls" : true,                   // use TLS protocol to connect to the Mirror "private_key" : "beam-private.pem"  // private key to sign all the messages with the Mirror }
+		"wallet_api_use_http": true,        // use HTTP connection with Wallet API "use_tls" : false,                  // use TLS protocol to connect to the Mirror "private_key" : "beam-private.pem"  // private key to sign all the messages with the Mirror }
 	```